yemikifouly/Roadmap/security_and_identity_team/projects/COVID-SSI/COVID-SSI.md

 <b>COVI-ID</b><br>
 <a href="https://medium.com/coviid/covi-id-privacy-preserving-covid-19-status-verification-c11d59ec92f6">The COVI-ID SSI Project</a>
-Covi-ID is a South African led consortium building a similar proof of health application as SafePass using SSI.
+Covi-ID is a South African led consortium building a proof of health application using SSI.
 This supports a flow where a single scan of a QrCode can act as proof of status.
 </details>

 <details><summary><b>SSI Tools</b></summary>